 Emma grew up in Sway and has lived in the New Forest all her life.

 She joined Cedar Farm Vets in 2017, having completed 3 A-Levels (Business, ICT & English Literature) and an NVQ Level 2 in Business Administration.
 Emma is a committed member of the Cedar Team, implementing new systems and steering the daily management of the office.

 Emma enjoys exploring new places and cultures and has particularly enjoyed visiting Italy, Poland and Greece.
 When at home, she enjoys walking her dog on the beach, playing the guitar and singing.
 Emma has appeared as a solo artist at a number of local music concerts.

-Originally from a smallholding family, Vikki grew up in Bournemouth and now lives in the north of the New Forest with her young son.
+Originally from a smallholding family, Vikki grew up in Bournemouth and now lives in the north of the New Forest with her son.

 She has over 15 years experience working in a wide range of industries offering business administration, marketing and support and has worked with large teams such as the Animal Management Department at Sparsholt College in Winchester.
 Vikki joined Cedar Farm Vets in 2019 assisting with the administration and office management on a part-time basis.